Coal in India

-Coal in India has been mined since 1774, and India is the second largest producer and consumer of coal after China, mining 1047 e6MT in FY 2022.
-Around 30% of coal is imported.
-Due to high demand and poor average quality, India imports coking coal to meet the requirements of its steel plants.
-Dhanbad, the largest coal producing city, has been called the coal capital of India.
+Coal in India has been mined since 1774, and India is the second largest producer and consumer of coal in the world after China, mining 1047 e6MT in FY 2024-25.
+India imports around 15% of the coal it consumes.
+Due to demand-supply mismatch and poor quality with high-ash content, India imports coking coal to meet the shortage of domestic supply.
 State-owned Coal India had a monopoly on coal mining between its nationalisation in 1973 and 2018.

 Most of the coal is burned to generate electricity and most electricity is generated by coal, but coal-fired power plants have been criticised for breaking environmental laws.
 The health and environmental impact of the coal industry is serious, and phasing out coal would have short-term health and environmental benefits greatly exceeding the costs.
 Electricity from new solar farms in India is cheaper than that generated by the country's existing coal plants.